Japan and South Korea eye package to resolve wartime labor row and other issues

-Japan and South Korea are considering settling a dispute over wartime labor compensation and other pending bilateral issues through a “package,” amid growing momentum toward improving ties, a diplomatic source said Saturday.
+Japan and South Korea are considering settling a dispute over wartime labor compensation and other pending bilateral issues through a "package," amid growing momentum toward improving ties, a diplomatic source has said.

-If Seoul decides to ensure compensation payment to Korean laborers through a government-backed foundation instead of asking Japanese companies to do so, Japan would lift restrictions on certain tech exports to South Korea and agree on the resumption of reciprocal visits by the countries’ leaders, the source said.
+If Seoul decides to ensure compensation payment to Korean laborers through a government-backed foundation instead of asking Japanese companies to do so, Japan would lift restrictions on certain tech exports to South Korea and agree on the resumption of reciprocal visits by the countries' leaders, the source said Saturday.

-Bilateral ties have been strained after South Korean Supreme Court rulings in 2018 ordered two Japanese companies to pay damages over forced labor.
-Japan has maintained that all issues stemming from its 1910-1945 colonization of the Korean Peninsula were settled under a bilateral agreement signed in 1965.
+According to South Korea's JoongAng Ilbo daily and the Yonhap news agency, Seoul could formally announce the solution as early as Monday.

 With your current subscription plan you can comment on stories.
 However, before writing your first comment, please create a display name in the Profile section of your subscriber account page.